BikramdeepSingh/Python/README.md

 Python can be easy to pick up whether you're a first time programmer or you're experienced with other languages.
 The following pages are a useful first step to get on your way writing programs with Python!

+In this repo, I have included some concepts which a beginner will find useful in the start and will enjoy writing codes in python in future.

 ## Python / Inventor (Guido van Rossum)